navarroaxel/navarroaxel.github.io/blog/serialize-a-style-using-your-chakra-ui-theme.md

 };
 ```

-This is similar to `styled-components` using the string templates to create styles.
+This is similar to `styled-components` because of the string templates usage to create styles.

 💡 Tip: remember that your component should be wrapped by a `ChakraProvider` to get the `theme` object.

 ## Using a CSS object

-I looked for a nicer way to handle a CSS object in JavaScript instead of a one big string.
+I looked for a nicer way to handle a CSS object in JavaScript instead of using one big string.
 Chakra UI uses [emotion](https://emotion.sh/) under the hook to build the CSS classes, so I found this solution:

 ```javascript
 import {css} from "@chakra-ui/react"